longlinht/AndroidInterviewQ-A/AndroidInterviewQ-A.md

 ------

 ### What is the difference between intent, sticky intent, pending intent?
-* intent is a message passing mechanism between components of android, except for Content Provider.
+* **Intent** is a message passing mechanism between components of android, except for Content Provider.
 You can use intent to start any component.

-* Sticky Intent Sticks with android, for future broadcast listeners.
+* **Sticky Intent** Sticks with android, for future broadcast listeners.
 For example if BATTERY_LOW event occurs then that intent will be stick with android so that if any future user requested for BATTER_LOW, it will be fired;

-* Pending Intent  If you want some one to perform any Intent operation at future point of time on behalf of you, then we will use Pending Intent.
+* **Pending Intent**  If you want some one to perform any Intent operation at future point of time on behalf of you, then we will use Pending Intent.
 Eg: Booking a ticket at late night when your application is not running.
 In this scenario we will create a pending intent to start a service which can book tickets at late night and hand it over to Alarm Manager to fire it at that time.

 ------